- October 2, 2013

 In 1987 the faculty voted to require that all students go through a written self-evaluation process in their academic programs.
 This is beneficial to the student for several reasons--perhaps the most important is the introspection which the process itself encourages for the student.
 At that time, program faculty were instructed to determine explicitly and notify students at the beginning of the program, regarding whether or not student self-evaluations will be a part of the permanent student transcript, but the option to require self evaluations for the transcript was removed by a faculty vote in 2011.
 Students new to Evergreen should receive some instruction in writing their first self-evaluations.
 Finally, the 1987 vote abolished the requirement of a faculty signature on student self-evaluations.

 Student evaluations of faculty:

-Students are expected to submit written evaluations of their primary faculty members at the end of a program.
+Students are expected to turn in written evaluations of their primary faculty members at the end of a program.
 Some faculty require a student evaluation of them as one of the terms for the award of credit; this is to be made clear in the program covenant at the outset of the program of study.
-Because Evergreen wishes to encourage mutual and thoughtful evaluations, the student's evaluation of the faculty will normally be given to the faculty member at the final conference of the program.
+Because Evergreen wishes to encourage mutual and thoughtful evaluations, the student's evaluation of the faculty will normally be shared with the faculty member at the final conference of the program.
 The evaluation will then be discussed during that conference, after the faculty evaluation of the student and the student's self-evaluation have been discussed and agreed upon.